ODIN: Characterizing the Three-dimensional Structure of Two Protocluster Complexes at $z = 3.1$: Discussion

+From Figure~\ref{fig:hyperion}, we conclude that the $N419$ data reasonably recover the angular extent of {\it Hyperion}. {This is consistent with the findings of \citet{huang20}, who used a wider narrowband filter tuned to span the full redshift range of {\it Hyperion} and succesfully identify LAE overdensities corresponding to all seven redshift peaks, suggesting that the large-scale structure traced by LAEs and spectroscopically confirmed galaxies is broadly consistent.
+They noted that this consistency may partly arise from the higher spectroscopic success rate for galaxies with strong Ly$\alpha$ emission}.

+{However, unlike COSMOS-z3.1-A, {\it Hyperion} does not display a concentration of multiple overdensities in the surface density map of ODIN LAEs; our fiducial protocluster selection \citep[described in][]{Ramakrishnan2025} identifies only a single object within the region, indicated by a dashed yellow contour in the left panel of Figure \ref{fig:hyperion}.
+This is not surprising -- as shown by the right panel of Figure \ref{fig:hyperion}, only one of {\it Hyperion's} seven redshift peaks falls squarely within the $N419$ filter transmission; the remaining peaks are either at the edges of the redshift range sampled by the filter, where the transmission is lower, or outside the filter window altogether. }

+{{\it Hyperion} spans $\sim 60 \times 60 \times 150$~cMpc$^3$, with its longest dimension aligned along the line of sight, whereas the FWHM of the $N419$ filter corresponds to a depth of $\Delta z\approx 0.06$ or 75~cMpc.
+In contrast, COSMOS-z3.1-A, with dimensions of $\sim 90 \times 70 \times 60$~cMpc$^3$, is more extended in the transverse direction (though we note that the 60~cMpc thickness of COSMOS-z3.1-A is entirely determined by the $N501$ filter transmission).
+As a result, {\it Hyperion} appears as a more compact structure in our surface density maps than COSMOS-z3.1-A. This is an intrinsic limitation of narrowband imaging surveys, which sample thin cosmic slices.}

-As can be seen in Figure~\ref{fig:cosmos_n501_s1_3d} (top left), COSMOS-z3.1-A is most extended in the direction indicated by the black arrow.
-If our sightline had been different and closer to that shown in the bottom left panel, and the NB transmission is not well centered on it, COSMOS-z3.1-A would have been detected with a significance comparable to that of {\it Hyperion}.
-Likewise, COSMOS-z3.1-A (90~cMpc or 45\arcmin\ at $z=3.12$) is nearly as wide as the area covered by VUDS \citep{lefevre15} and C3V0 \citep{Hung2025}, the deep spectroscopic surveys used to trace {\it Hyperion}, and thus is unlikely to be fully captured in such surveys.
-These considerations stress the limitations and complementary nature of the two methods in identifying the largest cosmic structures.
+{As can be seen in Figure~\ref{fig:cosmos_n501_s1_3d} (top left), COSMOS-z3.1-A is most extended in the direction indicated by the black arrow.
+If our sightline had been different and more closely aligned to the black arrow, similar to that shown in the bottom left panel, COSMOS-z3.1-A would likely have been detected in our LAE surface density maps with an extent comparable to that of {\it Hyperion}.
+Likewise, the transverse extent of COSMOS-z3.1-A (90~cMpc or 45\arcmin\ at $z=3.12$) is nearly as wide as the area covered by VUDS \citep{lefevre15} and C3V0 \citep{Hung2025}, the deep spectroscopic surveys used to trace {\it Hyperion}, and thus is unlikely to be fully captured in such surveys.
+These considerations highlight the impact of the sightline on identifying the largest cosmic structures, and demonstrate the limitations and complementary nature of the two methods.}